Hawaii is offering the GED for high school equivalency testing. The HiSET exam is no longer available in Hawaii.

 You can sign up for the GED exam if you have no high school diploma and are not currently signed up for any school program.
 Contact your local GED test center for details, or check our posts where you can find information as well.

-To register for the GED test (or part of it), go online to GED.com to set up your account with the portal MyGED.
+To register for the GED test (one sub-exam at a time if you wish), go online to GED.com to set up your account with the portal MyGED.
 Here, you can schedule and pay for your testing appointments.

 Your local library or bookstore can provide you with decent preparation materials, you can find prep sites via the listing above, and there are some pretty good online preparation courses as well.

 Keep in mind that there’s no need to prepare for all four GED sub-exams simultaneously.
-The four exams can be taken one at a time.
+The four exams can be taken one at a time and in your preferred order.

 The GED is fully computer-based and quite challenging.
 Some forty percent of all high school grads would not be able to pass the GED exam on the first try!
 So proper preparation is your key to success.

-The exam is entirely computer-based and directs students better towards knowledge and skills required by employers, so the test takers will be adequately prepared for the employment market and college education.
+The GED exam directs students better towards knowledge and skills required by employers, so the test takers will be adequately prepared for the employment market and college education.

-Preparation has become more important than ever before, so take advantage of everything that is available.
+Preparation has become more important than ever before, so take advantage of everything available.

 If you don’t have a high school diploma, the GED exam offers you a wonderful chance to secure a document that is comparable to a high school degree, so take advantage of this opportunity to improve your income and your living standards.
 Your future can start right now and will be much brighter if you do!